popul/backend-takehome/README.md

 }
 ```

-For each request it receives on this endpoint, the API should send a few requests to our app listening on `localhost:8080` on the `POST /` endpoint:
+For each request received on this endpoint, the API should send a couple of requests (which we will call *notification*) to the client app which is listening on `localhost:8080` on the `POST /` endpoint.

+Suppose you receive a request `R` at time `T` on the `POST /user` endpoint.
+Here is the list of *notifications* that should be triggered:
-- One in 2 minutes after receiving the request.
+- One scheduled at `T + 2 min`
-- Two the same day.
-Each at a random time between 7:00 PM and 9:00 PM in the received `timeZone` (They are skipped if we are currently past the timeframe)
+- Two scheduled on the same Day than `Day(T)`, sent each at random times picked between 7 and 9PM in the user's `timeZone` (those are skipped if this timeframe is already past).
-- Two the next day.
-Each at a random time between 8:00 AM and 12:00 PM in the received `timeZone`
+- Two at Day `Day(T) + 1`, sent each at random times picked between 8AM and 12PM.

 You don't have to check if timeZone is valid as we only send valid ones.

-Each request to our app should contain the data your API received + the random time you computed (body described below).
+Each notification sent to our mobile app should contain the data your API received + the random time you computed (body described below).

 ```Typescript
 {